-Stress testing – Extreme workloads are used here to establish performance against high levels of data processing or traffic, uncovering the subject’s breaking point
+Stress testing – Extreme workloads are used to establish performance against high levels of data processing or traffic.
+Ultimately, the subject’s breaking point is then uncovered

-Endurance testing – A testing type designed to establish whether or not the expected load can be handled over a long period
+Endurance testing – Designed to establish whether or not the expected load can be handled over a long period

 Spike testing – This measures the reaction to sudden large user spikes in the load

-Volume testing – Large volumes of data are added to the database and overall behaviour is then measured to evaluate performance under varying database sizes
+Volume testing – Large volumes of data are added to the database.
+Overall behaviour is then measured to evaluate performance under varying database sizes

-Scalability testing – This is designed to determine the test subject’s effectiveness when required to “scaling up” to support an increased user load.
+Scalability testing – This is designed to determine the test subject’s effectiveness when “scaling up” to support an increased user load.

 This brief rundown of performance testing merely scratches the surface of what is a critical component of software testing.
-Designed to ensure customer satisfaction and retention, as well as offering peace of mind to investors by dismissing the chances of product failure, it is fundamental to the efforts of any testing team.
-For a more detailed account, please contact us via the form below and one of our software experts will be happy to oblige!
+It is designed to ensure customer satisfaction and retention.
+Peace of mind to investors can also be achieved by dismissing the chances of product failure.
+It can be said then that it is fundamental to the efforts of any testing team.
+If you would like a more detailed account then please contact us via the form below.
+One of our software experts will be happy to oblige!